zilishen/documentation/content/nginx-one/how-to/add-instances.md

     - `<nginx-image-with-nginx-agent>`: Replace with name of the Docker image that has the NGINX Agent.

-1. Within the docker container, modify the **/etc/nginx-agent/nginx-agent.conf** file.
+1. Within the Docker container, modify the **/etc/nginx-agent/nginx-agent.conf** file.
 Add the following settings with your actual data plane key value.

     ```yaml
     server: